A combined first and second order variational approach for image reconstruction: Preliminaries

-As we will see in the numerical implementations the minimisation of the anisotropic version gives better results when the gradient of the image is paraller or vertical to the $x$-axis.
+where $D_{i}$, $i=1,2$ denotes the distributional derivative with respect to $x$ and $y$ respectively.
 Since the functional $F$ is obtained for the above choice of $f$ and $g$, the following theorem holds as a special case of Theorem \ref{Theoremexistence}:

 [first]{Theorem} \begin{anisotheorem} Assuming $T(\mathcal{X}_{\Omega})\ne 0$, the minimisation problem

 has a solution.
 If $T$ is injective then the solution is unique. \end{anisotheorem}